6 Proven Tips for a Better and More Successful Salesforce Data Migration

-Data Migration can be a challenging and stressful procedure, even for knowledgeable experts.
-The more complex the system, and the longer you have been gathering data, the harder it can be to accurately understand, process, and transfer all your important business data.
+Data migration can be stressful—even for experienced professionals.
+The more complex your systems and the longer you’ve been collecting data, the harder it is to understand, clean, and transfer it accurately.

 3. Take a look at your data quality